It’s been one of the most pressing seasons for our marriage.

 Bending intentionally toward the man I married, rather than emotionally curling up in isolation, can feel like a superhuman effort indeed at times (e.g. when I may or may not have wanted to throw a shoe in a husbandly direction).
 In fact, I feel like a superb marriage requires nothing short of supernatural intervention.
 Yet in our plethora of options, working to be even more married, more one flesh, is always a good choice.

-- Ask for discipline in your mind.
+8. Ask for discipline in your mind.
 I am still constantly challenged by the standard of 1 Peter to have “unity of mind, sympathy, brotherly love, a tender heart, and a humble mind.”
 Honestly, my thoughts are where most of my disunity with my husband is kindled or stoked.
 Ask God to help you take captive every thought and make it obedient to Christ (2 Corinthians 10:5).
-As FamilyLife shares at its Weekend to Remember: My spouse is not my enemy!
+As FamilyLife shares at its Weekend to Remember marriage getaways: Your spouse is not your enemy!
 Use Philippians 4:8 as the guardrails for your thought life when mulling over the issue(s).
 Are your thoughts true?
 Noble?
 Right?
 Pure?
 Admirable?
 Excellent?
 Praiseworthy?